isomerpages/nparks-fotp/index.md

       title: Friends of the Parks
       background: /images/park%20mgmt.jpg
       key_highlights:
-        - title: BE A FRIEND OF THE PARKS!
-          description: Join us as a stakeholder for future engagement sessions
-          url: /be-a-friend
         - title: OUR FRIENDS
           description: Get to know our Friends of the Parks communities
           url: /fotp-groups
-        - title: FIND OUT MORE
+        - title: COMMUNITY ENGAGEMENT
           description: Learn about our engagement process
           url: /engagement
         - title: WHAT'S ON
           description: "  Past and ongoing projects, and how you can be involved"
           url: /projects
+        - title: BE A FRIEND!
+          description: Join us as a stakeholder for future engagement sessions
+          url: /be-a-friend
   - infopic:
       title: What is Friends of the Parks?
       description: Get to know more about the Friends of the Parks initiative